 - It can be used on all transport for London (TfL) services.

 - It is the cheapest option for travelling around London.
 Around 50% cheaper in price than buying a single travel ticket.

 - Daily prices are capped and when you reach the limit you pay no more (this, however, does not apply to Uber Boats (Thames Clippers) which have no capping policy).

 - Cards never expire – the credit stays active for 24 months provided it is used at least once in that time.

-- Anyone can buy an Oyster card irrelevant of where they live though there are 2 types – a Visitor Oyster Card and a Standard Oyster Card.
+- Anyone can buy an Oyster card irrelevant of where they live though there are basically 2 types – a Visitor Oyster Card and a Standard Oyster Card.

 - Note that there are no longer any manned Tube or Docklands Light Railway (DLR) ticket offices and ticket machines have to be used.
-These are well signposted.
+These are well-signposted.

 - As with the Standard Oyster Card, the Visitor Oyster Card is accepted throughout London on nearly all public transport.

 - There is a £7 activation fee (+ postage for a Visitor Oyster Card)

 - As with the regular Oyster Card, daily prices are capped and when you reach the limit you pay no more.